EasyBoxModel/EBM/README.md

 ## How to contribute

-As preivously stated, the EBM is a proposal on how to use the selected libraries and tools, it was born as an always-evolving structure and methodology so it's on its nature to be like that.
+As previously stated, the EBM is a proposal on how to use the selected libraries and tools, it was born as an always-evolving structure and methodology so it's on its nature to be like that.

 There are 3 ways to contribute: